Working outside the UK

 Research carried out by the Chartered Institute of Personnel and Development (CIPD) has identified the following key attributes that are required of a globally competent employee:

-- Resilience: working abroad can mean losing the usual support structures of the organisation, friends and family
+- Resilience.
+Working abroad can mean losing the usual support structures of friends and family.